Sonnet 77

 Sonnet 76

-And fate destroy the lineage of men;
+And fate erase the lineage of men;

 A world destroyed, leaves nothing for the meek.